mountmike/Tic-Tac-Toe/README.md

 # Phase 3
 **Saving score between refreshes**
-- researched localStorage and added function to save scores, but now needs reset score capability
+- Added localStorage function to save scores, but now needs reset score capability

 **Adding old *file* menu bar on the window which would unlock extra settings such as:**
 - Custom player names